 The Illinois Tollway is rebuilding and widening the Jane Addams Memorial Tollway (I-90) as a 21st century, state-of-the-art corridor linking Rockford to O'Hare International Airport.
-The Jane Addams Memorial Tollway is part of Interstate 90 (I-90), the longest interstate in the United States, and covers 77 miles extending from near the Wisconsin border to the Kennedy Expressway.
-The I-90 corridor from Chicago to Rockford serves nearly one million travelers per day.
+The Jane Addams Memorial Tollway is part of Interstate 90, the longest interstate in the United States, and covers 77 miles extending from near the Wisconsin border to the Kennedy Expressway.
+The I-90 corridor from downtown Chicago to Rockford serves nearly one million travelers per day.

-Most of I-90's infrastructure is more than 54 years old.
 Since it was originally built in the 1950s, residential and commercial growth have strained parts of I-90 beyond its capacity, increasing delays and weakening economic activity.
 Although it has been repeatedly resurfaced and repaired, the pavement is near the end of its useful life.

 The Jane Addams Memorial Tollway (I-90) Rebuilding and Widening Project is expected to save drivers up to 27 minutes on the average trip from Elgin to the Kennedy Expressway.
-In addition, the improved roadway will accommodate as many as 30,000 more vehicles per day and will save drivers $440 million annually due to reduced congestion and delays.
+In addition, the improved roadway will accommodate as many as 83,000 more vehicles per day and will save drivers $440 million annually due to reduced congestion and delays.

-As part of the I-90 Rebuilding and Widening Project, the Illinois Tollway is providing $240 million to integrate transit into the corridor today, as well as future transit expansion plans.
+As part of the I-90 Rebuilding and Widening Project, the Illinois Tollway is providing $240 million to integrate transit into the corridor today, as well as accommodate future transit expansion plans.

-As part of the project, I-90 will feature the first Park & Ride facilities constructed on the Tollway.
+As part of the project, I-90 will feature the first Pace Park & Ride facilities constructed on the Tollway.
 In addition, Pace will create new routes and expand existing service to improve transit services from Chicago to Elgin.

 The new I-90 will include flexible infrastructure to enable the Tollway to add new "smart" features as needed or as they become available in the years to come.

-The Jane Addams Memorial Tollway is divided into two segments for planning, design and construction purposes: the western segment spanning approximately 37 miles from Rockford to Elgin and the eastern segment spanning 25 miles from Elgin to Chicago.
+The Jane Addams Memorial Tollway (I-90) is divided into two segments for planning, design and construction purposes: the western segment spanning approximately 37 miles from Rockford to Elgin and the eastern segment spanning 25 miles from Elgin to Chicago.

-- Illinois Route 47 Interchange Project
+- Meacham Road Interchange Project

 - Local Crossroad Bridge Projects

-- Business U.S. Route 20/State Street Interchange Project
+- Illinois Route 25 Interchange Project